Webster County, Missouri: Missouri presidential preference primaries

+In 2020, there were: 2,614 votes for Republicans (98% for incumbent President Donald Trump); 1,782 votes for Democrats (scattered among 23 candidates; the top four of which were: Joe Biden, Bernie Sanders, Michael Bloomberg, and Tulsi Gabbard); 8 for the Libertarian Party; 8 for the Constitution Party; and 1 for the Green Party.

-In the open Presidential Primary of 2016, there were: 1,793 votes for Democrats; 6,878 votes for Republicans; 11 Libertarian votes, and 2 votes for candidates of the Constitution Party.
+In 2016, during an open presidential primary, there were: 1,793 votes for Democrats; 6,878 votes for Republicans; 11 Libertarian votes, and 2 votes for candidates of the Constitution Party.
 Among a field of Democrats, Bernie Sanders out-paced Hillary Clinton (53% vs. 45%) and others.
-Among Republicans, Texas Senator Ted Cruz gained more votes (53%) than future President Donald J. Trump and the other contenders.
+Among Republicans, Texas Senator Ted Cruz gained more votes (53%) than future president Donald Trump and the other contenders.

 In 2012, Rick Santorum received 1,343 votes, more than any other candidate and approximately 63% of Republican votes cast.

-Former Governor Mike Huckabee (R-Arkansas) received more votes, a total of 2,576, than any candidate from either party in Webster County during the 2008 presidential primary.
+In 2008, former Governor Mike Huckabee (R-Arkansas) received more votes, a total of 2,576, than any candidate from either party in Webster County during the presidential primary.